davide-marino00/PBI_DOCS/refac.md

 			            )
 			    )
 ```
-- **DAX Explanation (Generated):** The DAX code snippet you provided is a measure called 'UTILIZATION_New'.
-Let's break it down into simple business terms to understand what it calculates or achieves.
+- **DAX Explanation (Generated):** The DAX code snippet you've provided is a measure called `UTILIZATION_New`, which is designed to calculate the utilization rate of resources (like employees or contractors) based on their billable hours compared to their total hours worked.
+Here's a breakdown of what it does in simple business terms:

-### Key Components of the Measure:

 1. **Variables Defined**:
-   - **_TotalBillableHours**: This variable captures the total number of hours that can be billed to clients.
-It is represented by another measure called `[UTI_TotalBillableHours]`.
+   - `_TotalBillableHours`: This variable captures the total number of hours that are billable (i.e., hours that can be charged to clients).
-   - **_TotalHours**: This variable captures the total number of hours worked, represented by another measure called `[UTI_TOTALHOURS]`.
+   - `_TotalHours`: This variable captures the total number of hours worked by the resource, which includes both billable and non-billable hours.

 2. **Return Logic**:
-   - The measure uses a series of conditional checks (IF statements) to determine what value to return.
-   - **First Check**: It checks if there are any active contacts (`[Msr_ActiveContacts]`).
-If there are no active contacts, the measure will not proceed further.
+   - The measure first checks if there are any active contacts (represented by `[Msr_ActiveContacts]`).
+If there are no active contacts, the measure will not proceed with the calculation.
-   - **Second Check**: If there are active contacts, it checks if the total hours worked (`[UTI_TOTALHOURS]`) is not blank.
+   - If there are active contacts, it then checks if the total hours worked (`_TotalHours`) is not blank.
 If it is blank, the measure will not proceed further.
+   - If `_TotalHours` is available, the measure calculates the utilization rate by dividing `_TotalBillableHours` by `_TotalHours`.
+This gives a percentage that indicates how much of the total time worked was billable.
-   - **Final Calculation**: If both previous checks are satisfied, it calculates the utilization rate by dividing the total billable hours by the total hours worked.
-If this division results in a blank value (which can happen if total hours are zero), it returns 0 instead of a blank.
+   - If the result of the division is blank (which can happen if `_TotalHours` is zero), the measure will return 0 instead of a blank value.

-### What It Achieves:

-In summary, this measure calculates the **utilization rate** of resources (like employees or teams) based on the hours they have worked.
-Utilization rate is a key performance indicator in many businesses, especially in service industries, as it shows how effectively the available hours are being used for billable work.

-- If there are active contacts and total hours worked are available, it provides a percentage that indicates how much of the total hours worked were billable.
-- If there are no active contacts or if total hours worked is not available, it ensures that the measure returns a meaningful value (either 0 or a calculated percentage) rather than leaving it blank.

-This measure helps businesses understand their efficiency in utilizing their workforce for billable tasks, which can inform decisions about resource allocation, project management, and overall productivity.
+3. **Final Outcome**:
+   - The final output of this measure is a percentage that represents the utilization of resources.
+A higher percentage indicates that a greater portion of the hours worked is billable, which is generally a positive indicator of productivity and efficiency in a business context.

+In summary, `UTILIZATION_New` calculates how effectively resources are being utilized by comparing their billable hours to their total hours worked, while ensuring that the calculation only occurs when there are active contacts and valid total hours.

 ---